microsoft/dotnet/dotnet-developer-projects.md

 ## Languages
   * [Boo](https://github.com/bamboo/boo) - A .NET language similar to Python but with static typing, and many meta-programming capabilities.
-  * [ClojureCLR](https://github.com/clojure/clojure-clr) - A .NET implemention of the [Clojure](http://clojure.org) programming language, built on the DLR.
+  * [ClojureCLR](https://github.com/clojure/clojure-clr) - A .NET implementation of the [Clojure](http://clojure.org) programming language, built on the DLR.
   * [Cobra](http://cobra-language.com/source/) - Clean, high-level syntax (Boo/Python-like).
 Static and dynamic binding.
 First class support for unit tests and contracts.
 Compiled performance with scripting conveniences.
 Lambdas and closures.
-Extensions and mixins
+Extensions and mixins.
   * [Dynamic Language Runtime](http://www.github.com/IronLanguages/main) - A toolkit for building dynamic languages for .NET.
   * [Eagle](https://eagle.to) - A .NET implementation of the [Tcl](https://www.tcl.tk) programming language, built on the CLR.
   * [Essence#](https://github.com/EssenceSharp/cSharp) - Essence# is a fully dynamic and highly polymorphic programming language which features pervasive message passing, pervasive dynamic and strong typing, pervasive and deep reflection and pervasive object orientation.